Harlem-Launch-Alliance/Stimulant/GETTING_STARTED.md

 ### VSCode
 VSCode is an IDE (integrated development environment) that provides tools to ease your development experience. [download](https://code.visualstudio.com/download)

-There are many other IDEs to choose from, but this documentation will be specific to VSCode.
+There are other IDEs to choose from, but this documentation will be specific to VSCode.

 ### PlatformIO and Python3
-Once you have VSCode installed, install Python3 and the `PlatformIO` extension.
+Once you have VSCode installed, install [Python3](https://www.python.org/downloads/) and the `PlatformIO` extension.
 [This youtube tutorial](https://www.youtube.com/watch?v=JmvMvIphMnY) is very useful for getting familiarized with PlatformIO.

 ### Git
 Not to be confused with `GitHub`, `Git` is the protocol that we use to collaborate on our software.
 Your computer may already come with Git.